Anuj-Kanada/Usefull-Linux-command/README.md

 - apt, pacman, yum, rpm - Package managers depending on the distribution
 - sudo - Command to escalate privileges in Linux
 - cal - View a command-line calendar
+- alias - Create custom shortcuts for your regularly used commands